cpatdowling/pygrid/README.md

         }
     }

-Ideal implementations sort object names for a given object type such that quick editing of attribute values can be performed (and not solely, for example, change all capacitor attributes to value X, but rather, capacitors of name Y or possesing attributes Z)
+Ideal implementations sort object names for a given object type such that quick editing of attribute values can be performed (and not solely, for example, change all capacitor attributes to value X, but rather, capacitors of name Y or possessing attributes Z)

 Currently, many features are hardcoded.
-Continued development may produce generation functions for each object type, better general reading of GLM files into memory, compatability for GLM write objects (not currently included) and sorting of master JSON key values when writing GLM files
+Continued development may produce generation functions for each object type, better general reading of GLM files into memory, compatibility for GLM write objects (not currently included) and sorting of master JSON key values when writing GLM files

 Example:

 Navigate to the pygrid directory and from command line:
-    $python compile_glm.py
+    $python compile_123_glm.py

 This will write the GLM file for the 123 node GLM data stored in IEEE_123_TestFeeder.
 Additionally, one can call pickle_123_glm.py and this will generated a serialized dictionary, 123IEEE_glm_obj.pck which can be loaded directly into memory.